kab1rs1dhu/ByteSyntax/README.md

 - **Stream** dashboard surfaces channel usage and rate limits.
 - **Clerk** dashboard manages users, sessions, and OAuth connections.
 - **Inngest** observability tools help debug background jobs and webhooks.

+## Progressive Web App

+- The frontend ships with a `manifest.webmanifest` and a lightweight service worker (`public/service-worker.js`) that precaches core assets.
+- When served over HTTPS (or `http://localhost` for dev), browsers will prompt users to **Install Byte Syntax** from the address bar or menu.
+- The app supports standalone display mode, custom theme color, and cached assets for limited offline access.
+- To customize icons, replace `/public/logo.png` and `/public/logo-name.png` with 192×192 and 512×512 variants and update the manifest accordingly.

 ## Project Metrics